Jobo0o/100-days-of-code/log.md

 - created buttons, that sort data on a click event
 - used v-card elements to create a team member homepage that is fully repsonsive using flexbox

+### Day 37 - 12-28-2020
+- continued with the functional programming exercises in FCC
+- continued with the basic algorithm challenges in FCC

+### Day 38 - 12-29-2020
+-